- Radiation Therapy Program

 - Clearly communicate, verbally and in writing, with the patient, families, personnel and others to disseminate information about patient care and work duties.
 Candidates must be able to speak and hear at a level that allows them to elicit and convey information, accurately perceive nonverbal communication and describe changes in patient mood, activity posture and recognize and respond to an emergency or urgent situation.
 Must demonstrate normal or corrected hearing to discern audible signals on accelerators, imaging equipment, phones, and timing devices.

 - See with normal or device corrected vision.
 They must possess the ability to discriminate among various color combinations in dimly lit conditions including blacks, grays and whites.
 Must possess the ability to read graphs, scales, computers and oscilloscopes.
 Recognize emergency signals.
 Adjust, move and manipulate variety of machines in dimly lit locations and have the ability to see both display devices and recorded images.
 Observe patient responses.
 A student must be able to observe patients accurately and completely, both from a distance and at close range.

 - Read, extract and apply appropriate information and instructions contained in patient requisitions, notes and medical charts.
 Have the ability to read and comprehend technical and medical information.

 - Have the manual dexterity to perform various radiation therapy procedures.
 Motor skills must

 include the ability to extend hands and arms in any direction.
 You must be able to hold, grasp

-- Lift, transfer and/or move patients from wheelchairs/stretchers/beds to treatment tables.
-Lift, move, reach or push equipment weighing approx. 30-35 lbs.
+- Lift, transfer and move patients from wheelchairs/stretchers/beds to treatment tables.
+Lift, move, reach or push equipment weighing approximately 30-35 lbs.
 Endure an eight-hour clinical day with a minimum of four to six hours of standing or walking.